LeeBoYin/vue-layout-system/docs/src/components/README.md

 - Your contents are always placed inside `slots`
 - Padding, gap size and alignment are set with corresponding `props`
 - Layout components can be nested in other layout components.
 Just like LEGO bricks, combination is the key to creating various types of layout.

+## Spacing System
+Vue Layout System uses a finite set of spacing scales for all spacing needs, such as padding around the contents and gaps between contents.

+The default spacing scales are integers from `0` to `10`, where smaller numbers represent smaller space and larger numbers represent larger space.

+You can easily customize your own spacing system by using either Sass variables or CSS custom properties.
+See more details in [Customize](/customize/).

 ## Padding Props
 Padding generates space around a layout's content.
 All layout components share the same padding props.